Ipstenu/join-my-multisite/readme.txt

 Stable tag: 1.7.5
 Donate link: https://store.halfelf.org/donate/

-Allow site admins to automatically add existing users to their site, or let users decide at the click a button.
+Allow site admins to automatically add existing users to their site, or let users decide at the click of a button.

 == Description ==